 We support our consulting foresters with ongoing opportunities for Continuing Education credits.

 Vermont Woodlands appreciates its licensed consulting foresters and natural resource professionals and strives to provide opportunities for learning and accruing education credits.
 We value your work and we know you value learning.
 Our relationship with Society of American Foresters has grown over the years and Vermont Woodlands is a recognized provider of educational programs.
 Since forester licensing we have also developed a good working relationship with the office of professional regulation that ensures our foresters get the credits they’ve earned.
-If you ever have questions about credits and program eligibility or if you are hosting a program that may be appropriate for CEUs, please don’t hesitate to contact us by email or call 802-747-7900 and speak to Kathleen.
+If you ever have questions about credits and program eligibility or if you are hosting a program that may be appropriate for CEUs, please don’t hesitate to contact us by email or give us a call at (802) 747-7900.

 Our programs may sometimes have a mixed audience so be sure to check for available credits when you see something advertised in our calendar of events.
 Also, we are always interested in hearing about what you’d like us to offer so please email or call to let us know how we can better serve you.